vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

   return false;
 }
 ```
 In this example, both `Put` calls are done in parallel, and both `Get` calls are done in parallel.
-Unfortunately this waits for both `Put` calls to complete before issuing a single `Get` call.
+Each `Get` call cannot be requested until the corresponding `Put` operation completes.
 Also, these files are **not** stored in a child `Container` called "split_example", but are stored in the `container` object directly.

 ## REST Style API ##
 ### StorageID ###